rose-collectionservices/collection-services-manual/06-PHYSICAL PROCESSING/readme.md

 Processed collections should be placed into acid-neutral, archival containers.
 In the Rose, we primarily house collection in Hollinger document cases or Paige Miracle boxes.
 These boxes are expensive and should not be used for temporary storage projects in cases where the boxes will be broken back down at the end of a project.

+* When boxing folders, ensure that the box is filled fully.
+It should not require a lot of wiggling to remove a folder and there should not be any visible space at the back of a box.
+In an appropriately filled box, an average folder should remain stable when partially pulled from the box.
+Partially filled or overstuffed boxes cause damage such as slumping and tearing.
+*
 Folders should be placed within the box with enough room that the archivist's fingers just reach the bottom.
 The box should be full enough that folders do not slouch, but not so full that folders cannot be removed easily.
 If a box is properly packed, a single folder can be partially lifted from the box and not fall back down.
 Spacers should be used when there are not enough folders to fill a box properly (usually necessary in the last box of paper materials in a collection).
 If materials have been removed for preservation or exhibition, space should be held for those materials.

 **Audiovisual materials** should be removed from the general holdings and placed in boxes labeled "AV."
 Ideally, sound recordings should be separated from video recordings, but if there is only a small amount in the collection (less than one box), they can be housed together.
 Phonographs, because of their size, often do not fit on regular sized shelves and are housed on the LP shelves in the Nunnery.
 In the case that there are not enough LPs from one collection to fill a phonograph box, they may be housed in one of the combined LP (CLP) boxes.